tabkram/execution-engine/README.md

     data: {
       id: function_uuid1,
       label: "function"
-      //... other properties of the "result1" of the executed function as mentioned above },
+      //... other properties of the result of the executed function as mentioned above },
     group: nodes
   },